CrazyPython/wwwperiodictable/README.md

 * Element abbreviation links to What can this do?
 (Demo, Playground, or Reference)
 * Details links to How can I learn this?
 Guide
 * Background links to browser support (For most APIs, caniuse.com.
 For in-progress APIs, implementation progress pages.)
+## Contributing
+Simply edit the HTML file. :)  It uses nicely formatted semantic HTML.
+The CSS is inside the file.